zznicole/tic-tac-toe/README.md

-Tic-tac-toe, is a small game which I built to learn and practice React.js
+Tic-tac-toe, is a small game which I coded along to learn and practice React.js

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).